croemheld/icarus/README.md

 **icarus** (**I**ndirect **C**allsite **A**nalysis and **R**esolution **U**tilitie**S**) is a static analysis tool
 operating on top of the [LLVM IR](https://llvm.org/docs/LangRef.html) of a program.
-Originally designed to perform different types of function pointer analyses, it has been redesigned into a general purpose analysis tool that is easy to extend for future research projects and experiments to learn more about static analysis in general.
+Originally designed to perform different types of function pointer analyzes, it has been redesigned into a general purpose analysis tool that is easy to extend for future research projects and experiments to learn more about static analysis in general.

 **icarus** is similar to LLVM's in-house [opt](https://llvm.org/docs/CommandGuide/opt.html) tool, except that `opt` applies code optimization and transformation passes on a per-module basis.
-This makes it unsuitable to perform different types of analyses where multiple LLVM IR files need to be analyzed in one single pass.
+This makes it unsuitable to perform different types of analyzes where multiple LLVM IR files need to be analyzed in one single pass.
 This especially includes the analysis of the Linux kernel and its modules that were the original target of the **icarus** tool.

 ## Getting started